donomii/throff/README.md

     Hello

 LAMBDAs are the fundamental component of Throff.
 Using the [ ] brackets always creates a LAMBDA, no matter the context.
-There is nothing special about the IF function - it is just a function that takes 3 LAMBDA arguments.
+For instance, there is nothing special about the IF function - it is just a function that takes 3 LAMBDA arguments.

 LAMBDAs can be converted to arrays